AdobeDocs/analytics.it-IT/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md

 ## Giugno 2018

-Nuove funzionalità e miglioramenti rilasciati il giovedì 14 giugno 2018.
+Nuove funzionalità e miglioramenti rilasciati il 14 giugno 2018.

 <table id="table_57035A06D99447A6BE6ED825A648ED3F">
  <thead>